 Moisture retention agents (MRAs), such as tripolyphosphate, are also widely used in the seafood industry.
 These agents artificially increase the size of shrimp through moisture retention, so you’re essentially paying for “water weight.”
 That’s money down the drain.

 The excess moisture also affects the cooking qualities, taste, and texture.
 Treated shrimp will steam rather than sear and often has a watery flavor and rubbery texture.
-Treated shrimp are also much higher in sodium, containing up to 800mg of sodium in a 3-ounce serving.
+Shrimp soaked in MRAs are also much higher in sodium, containing up to 800mg of sodium in a 3-ounce serving.